The0z/QuizWebServer/README.md

 Prevents characters such as <>, (), /, etc -- i.e. the JavaScript Hacking Ones
 - JavaScript based - not the strongest but a classic security measure

-## Too Many Character Checker
+## Too Many Characters Checker
 ![Too Many Characters Checker Gif](https://github.com/The0z/QuizWebServer/blob/main/gifs/CharacterLimit.gif "Too Many Character Checker")
 Checks to make sure the Team Name is less than or equal to 50 characters -Prevents graphical glitches in future pages
--Ensures MySQL can store the entire team name in the database
+-Ensures MySQL can store the entire team name in the database table

 ## Question Page
 ![Question Page Gif](https://github.com/The0z/QuizWebServer/blob/main/gifs/QuestionPage.gif "Question Page")